Arlie Petters

 Arlie Oswald Petters, MBE (born February 8, 1964) is a Belizean-American mathematical physicist, who is the Benjamin Powell Professor of mathematics and a professor of physics and economics at Duke University.
 Petters became the provost at New York University Abu Dhabi effective September 1, 2020.
-Petters is a founder of mathematical astronomy, focusing on problems connected to the interplay of gravity and light and employing tools from astrophysics, cosmology, general relativity, high energy physics, differential geometry, singularities, and probability theory.
+Petters's research is focused on problems connected to the interplay of gravity and light and employing tools from astrophysics, cosmology, general relativity, high energy physics, differential geometry, singularities, and probability theory.
 His monograph "Singularity Theory and Gravitational Lensing" developed a mathematical theory of gravitational lensing.
 Petters was also the dean of academic affairs for Trinity College of Arts and Sciences and associate vice provost for undergraduate education at Duke University (2016-2019).

 Biography

 Petters was raised by his grandparents in the rural community of Dangriga, Belize (formerly Stann Creek Town, British Honduras).
 His mother immigrated to Brooklyn, New York, and married a U.S. citizen, with Arlie joining them when he was 14 years old.

 Petters earned a B.A./M.A. in Mathematics and Physics from Hunter College, CUNY in 1986 with a thesis on "The Mathematical Theory of General Relativity", and began his Ph.D. at the Massachusetts Institute of Technology Department of Mathematics in the same year.
 After two years of doctoral studies, he became an exchange scholar in the Princeton University Department of Physics in absentia from MIT.
 Petters earned his Ph.D. in mathematics in 1991 under advisors Bertram Kostant (MIT) and David Spergel (Princeton University).
 He remained at MIT for two years as an instructor of pure mathematics (1991–1993) and then joined the faculty at Princeton University in the Department of Mathematics.
 He was an assistant professor at Princeton for five years (1993–1998) before moving to Duke University.

 Many media outlets have profiled Arlie Petters and his scholarship, including The New York Times, NOVA, The HistoryMakers (a digital archive of oral histories featuring African-Americans and preserved at the Library of Congress), Big Think, and Duke University's news outlet, The Chronicle.